 Metal dice have a certain gravitas.
 Hearing them clunk on the table makes your decisions feel that much weightier.

 As you’d expect, there’s a whole heap of options out there, but we think this set of metal dice is a lovely all-rounder choice.
 Coming in gold, silver, or brass colors, each with big, bold numbering, and a handy storage tin, they’re weighty but not gaudy.

 If you’re looking for something a little more visually stimulating, these dwarven-themed metal dice have a hearty runic motif, and come from Q Workshop, which has long been popular in the hobby space for their affordable, quality dice sets.

 Best precision dice

 We think their Gemini dice are a lovely option.
-Meaty and multicoloured, they remain accurate and reliable when rolled.
-There’s also a range of colours to choose from, so find whichever most appeals to your eye.
+Meaty and multicolored, they remain accurate and reliable when rolled.
+There’s also a range of colors to choose from, so find whichever most appeals to your eye.

 Best thematic dice

 When you want to really embrace your roleplaying, get a set of thematic dice to put you in the mood.
 This might be as simple as finding an appropriate color scheme, while other dice sets will ape particular art styles or imagery.
 We think Q Workshop has a fabulous selection of thematic dice that are as snazzy as they are affordable.

 Check out their range of Celtic dice for elegant knotwork, their forest range with leaf motifs, elvish dice with a fancy script, or runic dice covered in Norse-esque writing.
 They also produce a slew of game-specific dice sets, like those for Pathfinder or Call of Cthulhu, for those with strong brand loyalty.

 Best job lot of dice